mahisnghrwt/todoapp/README.md

 - Quick button to get rid of all the compeleted Todos.
 - Public TodoLists, along with public Todos.
     - Clone privately
+- Not-to-do list

 #### Design flaws/ bugs
-- Todo compeleted toggle is not responsive enough
+- onComponentMount if sort list by pendingCount and highPriorityCount are incorrect.

 #### Todo
 - Before unmounting the component check for uncomplete any pending asynchronus tasks.
 - Logout button
 - Option to clear all completed Todos
 - input validation
+- Navbar

 - `/`
-    - [ ] Save soritng preferences in DB
+    - [x] Save soritng preferences in DB
-    - [ ] Whenever `global.todoLists` updates
+    - [x] Whenever `global.todoLists` updates
-        - [ ] Add pending and highPriority count
+        - [x] Add pending and highPriority count
-        - [ ] Sort
+        - [x] Sort
 - `/list`
     - [x] Save soritng preferences in DB
     - [x] Sorting functionality, by priority and date-created